jbaltres/first-big-project/README.md

 - [x] Build aside with the picture and the input fields
 - [x] build main
 - [ ] design with scss
-- [ ] show the content of inputfields in picture
+- [ ] show the content of inputfields in picture with js